 ERP combines the tools of an MRP system and an MES system, and extends both.
-MRP and MES focuses on planning for individual jobs, ERP is concerned with a manufacturer's entire chain from buying raw materials to delivery of finished goods to the customer, over the course of time.
-In other words, MRP ERP software focuses on increasing efficiencies for the course of a job and ERP takes a wider and longer view, over all jobs from end to end.
+Whereas MRP and MES focus on planning for individual jobs, ERP is concerned with a manufacturer's entire chain from buying raw materials to delivery of finished goods to the customer, over the course of time.
+In other words, MRP software focuses on increasing efficiencies for the course of a job and ERP takes a wider and longer view, over all jobs from end to end.

 Manufacturing resource planning systems are adaptable to many different philosophies but favor the lean manufacturing and just-in-time (JIT) system.
-It can support all modes including discrete, process, make to stock (MTS), assemble to stock (ATS), assemble to order (ATO), make to order (MTO), and engineer to order (ETO).
+It can support all modes including discrete, process, make to stock (MTS), assemble to stock (ATS), assemble to order (ATO), make to order (MTO) and engineer to order (ETO).
 However, planning and inventory control functions are generally more important to the “to order” modes due to the time constraints that these modes impose.

 MRP ERP systems are generally run on premise.
 Small shops may have only a single-user system or a small network, while larger organizations may have networks with workstations throughout the facility.
-Manufacturers have been slower to adopt Cloud-based materials requirements planning programs but there is an emerging group of vendors offering a Cloud program.
+Manufacturers have been slower to adopt cloud-based materials requirements planning programs but there is an emerging group of vendors offering a cloud program.

 What Type of Buyer Are You?

-- Full-suite buyer.
+Full-suite buyer.
 These buyers value the seamless integration of data and processes that comes from having one system for all functions.
 For example, they would prefer a full-suite system for estimating, work-in-progress management and accounting that can automatically turn an estimate into a budget for project management and then match invoices to project status and allocate job costs.
 These buyers favor complete suites like Oracle, SAP, Sage ERP or Microsoft Dynamics.

-- Small manufacturer.
-Small and organizations often have limited budgets and fewer IT resources available.
+Small manufacturer.
+Small organizations often have limited budgets and fewer IT resources available.
 In many cases, they may be deciding between a new system and a new piece of equipment.
 These businesses need cost-effective small business MRP solutions that are easy to implement and use.
 Others may be interested in evaluating free MRP software, which is typically offered in an open source model.
 Some will prefer full-suite systems, while others may just want one application, such as resource planning or production inventory control.

 The Vendor Landscape